Sung Si-kyung's Super Easy Special Jokbal (족발) Recipe with C

 💬 Frequently Asked Questions

-- Leftover jokbal-style pork can be stored in an airtight container in the refrigerator for 2-3 days.
-To reheat, microwave it or lightly pan-fry to enjoy its warm and moist texture again.
-If you want to store it longer, divide it into single servings and freeze.
-It's best to consume within about 2 weeks when frozen, and reheat over low heat after thawing.
-You can also use leftover jokbal-style pork in various dishes like fried rice or cold jokbal salad.
+- Store leftover braised pork in an airtight container in the refrigerator for 2-3 days to keep it fresh.
+When reheating, microwave it or pan-fry it lightly to restore its warm and moist texture.
+If you want to store it longer, divide it into single-serving portions and freeze.
+Frozen storage is ideal for about 2 weeks; after thawing, it's best to reheat over low heat.
+Use leftover braised pork in various dishes like fried rice or cold braised pork salad.

 💬 Comments